melvinquick/windows-cleanup-helper/.github/CONTRIBUTING.md

 App made with :heart:,

-The Windows Setup Script Team
+The Windows Cleanup Helper Team